lutze/verdoy/backend/README.md

-# LMS Core Backend API
+# VerdoyLab Backend API

 A modern, scalable IoT device management API built with FastAPI, designed for ESP32 device monitoring and control.

 ## 🏗️ Architecture Overview

-The LMS Core Backend follows a clean architecture pattern with clear separation of concerns:
+The VerdoyLab Backend follows a clean architecture pattern with clear separation of concerns:

 ```
 backend/